 We’ll match you with Latin American superstars who work your hours.
 Quality talent, no time zone troubles.
 Starting at $9/hour.

-Start Hiring For FreeMost professionals would agree that understanding salary potential is an important factor when choosing a career path.
+Start Hiring For FreeMost professionals would agree that understanding salary potential is a key factor when choosing a career path.
+In this post, we'll demystify the pay structure for one complex but lucrative field—actuarial science.

 Actuaries are professionals who analyze financial risk and uncertainty.
 They use mathematics, statistics, and financial theory to assess the risk of potential events, help businesses and clients develop policies that minimize risk, and determine appropriate pricing for insurance premiums, investments, and other financial strategies.
 Actuaries' work requires strong analytical skills, business acumen, and understanding of human behavior.